inveniosoftware/invenio-archivematica/docs/usage.rst

         pass
     locrecords = Location(
         name='records',
-        uri='',     # insert here the directory where you wanr your records to go default=True
+        # Insert here the directory where you want your records to go
+        uri='/home/{username}/invenio-records',
+        default=True
     )
     locarchive = Location(
-        name='archive',  # this should go in SIPSTORE_ARCHIVER_LOCATION_NAME
+        # This should go in SIPSTORE_ARCHIVER_LOCATION_NAME
+        name='archive',
-        uri='' # insert here the directory shared with archivematica )
+        # Insert here the directory shared with archivematica
+        uri='/home/jorik/.am/ss-location-data'
+    )
     db.session.add(locrecords)
     db.session.add(locarchive)
     db.session.commit()

-The first location is the one where the records are saved.
-These are not yet shipped to Archivematica.
-Once they appear in the second location (loarchive) they are in Archivematica's location.
+The first location, ``locrecords``, is the one where the records are saved.

-Note that the name of the archive location **needs** to be the same as the name put in the variable ``SIPSTORE_ARCHIVER_LOCATION_NAME``.
+Records in this folder are not yet shipped to Archivematica.
+Once they appear in the second location, ``locarchive``, they are in the transfer folder and can be ingested by Archivematica. *Note*: the name of the archive location *needs* to be the same as the name put in the variable ``SIPSTORE_ARCHIVER_LOCATION_NAME``.

-Now we create a metadata type.
-Here, the name of the metadata type **must** appear in the config variable ``SIPSTORE_ARCHIVER_METADATA_TYPES``.
-The schema used **must** be the same as the one used when we will create the record.
+Next we create a metadata type.
+Here, the name of the metadata type *must* appear in the config variable ``SIPSTORE_ARCHIVER_METADATA_TYPES``.
+This schema will be used when creating SIP records:

 .. code:: python